 Heroes Hall at the OC Fair & Event Center is a free, permanent, year-round museum with exhibitions, performances, and educational programs that celebrate the legacy of Orange County veterans and others who have served our nation.
 The two-story exhibition space will rotate themes semi-annually with each focusing on an aspect of the personal stories and experiences of veterans.

 Holocaust Art and Writing Contest

-Schools are invited to participate in the 23rd Annual Holocaust Art & Writing Contest website, the theme of which is Living with Courage, Resilience, and Hope and focuses on the importance of connecting to others during difficult times.
+Schools are invited to participate in the 25th Annual Holocaust Art & Writing Contest website, the theme of which is Answering the Call of Memory, Choosing to Act.

 National Endowment of the Humanities Grants

-NEH offers a variety of grants programed to individuals and organizations that do the highest quality of work to promote humanities.
+NEH offers a variety of grants programmed to individuals and organizations that do the highest quality of work to promote humanities.

 National Endowment of the Humanities Grants website.

 The United States District Court and United States Bankruptcy Court in the Central District of California are excited to announce the 2021 Civics Contest (Local Contest) for high school students in conjunction with the Ninth Circuit Civics Contest (circuit-level contest).
 This essay and video contest offers cash prizes and a chance to meet some of the nation's preeminent jurists and legal practitioners.
 Entries accepted beginning February 1, 2021.
 The deadline for entries is March 17, 2021.
 Sponsored by the United States Courts for the Ninth Circuit.

 Download flyer here.

 Teaching about the Holocaust: Southern California Teacher Forum on Holocaust Education